 Video: MMB reacting to a magnetic field.

 We study the ecological niches, biogeochemical roles, and in situ activities of lineages of (hyper)thermophilic uncultured archaea in geothermal features of Yellowstone National park.
 We currently focus our efforts on Korarchaeota, Verstraetearchaeota, Nezhaarchaeota, and Thaumarchaeota and are interested in expanding our view towards novel groups.
 For example, Anthony recently discovered a novel class of thermophilic archaea, he named Culexarchaeia.
 We also recently concluded the largest microbiological and geochemical survey (>100 features) of Yellowstone National Park (YNP, see map on the right) ever conducted.
-One of the main results of this survey was the finding that YNP's hot springs are previously overlooked hot spots for anaerobic methane cycling
+One of the main results of this survey was the finding that YNP's hot springs are previously overlooked hot spots for anaerobic methane cycling.

 We achieve our goal of linking new archaeal taxonomies with their in situ function by a combination of metagenome sequencing of environmental DNA and testing genome-derived hypotheses by single cell targeted physiology, including stable isotope probing and bioorthogonal labeling.
 These approaches distinguish our lab from many other labs, who do not put their genomic hypotheses to an experimental test.
 We then use that information to bring these archaea into culture.

 Most importantly, our lab recently cultured the first methanogens from outside the Euryarchaeota superphylum.
-Former postdoc Viola Krukenberg and grad student Anthony Kohtz have cultured methanogenic members of two phyla: the Korchaeota and the Methanosuratincola (aka Verstraetearchaeota).
+Former postdoc Viola Krukenberg and grad student Anthony Kohtz have cultured methanogenic members of two phyla: the Korchaeota and the Methanomethylicia (previously Verstraetearchaeota).
 This is the first time that methanogens from outside the Euryarchaeota were obtained in culture.
-Our two manuscripts are currently in review; one of them is available as preprintIn the next years, we will study the physiology, cell ultrastructure, and cellular interactions of these methanogens in detail and determine to what extend findings on the cultures can be extrapolated to how the respective archaea live in their natural hot spring environment.
-In addition to these non-traditional methanogens, we also work on novel methanogens within the Euryarchaeota superphylum.
-Most importantly, grad student (now Dr.) Mackenzie Lynes has recently brought a methanogenic member of the obligately thermophilic Archaeoglobi into culture.
+Both manuscripts will soon appear in Nature.
+In the next years, we will study the physiology, cell ultrastructure, and cellular interactions of these methanogens in detail and determine to what extend findings on the cultures can be extrapolated to how the respective archaea live in their natural hot spring environment.
+Most importantly, we will address whether these microbes, which are capable of energy-conservation strategies other than methano-genesis, contribute to methane cycling in their natural habitats (hot springs, soils, waste water, rumen, etc.) or grow there by other means.
+In addition, we also work on novel methanogens within the Euryarchaeota superphylum.
+Most importantly, grad student (now Dr.) Mackenzie Lynes has brought a methanogenic member of Archaeoglobi into culture.

 Best of" video, research cruise AT42-05 that sampled Guaymas basin sediments.
 Credit: WHOI and R. Hatzenpichler.